DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

 ### What is the journey?

-Internal DfE staff can access providers\' financial statements via the finance tool.
+Internal DfE staff can access provider financial statements via the finance tool.
 When a milestone period is hit, DfE staff conduct assurance and then send out a copy of the financial statement to Lead Providers, along with a CSV of the declarations that make up the statement.
 Lead Providers check this against what they expected and then invoice DfE.
-EFSA then makes the payment.\
+EFSA then makes the payment.
 Throughout the process DfE also conducts audits, where they will select a sample of LP data and ask for evidence of training, to reduce the risk of any fraudulent payments.